AlastairM-E/create-mcra/README.md

 ## **Getting Started**

-Currently, this project will only use to create-react-app to create an app and so has **_no features currently_**.

-However, if you have any feature ideas **_make an issue on make the project's GitHub page_**, explain your idea and I will try and implement it.
+### Creating a project

-The project does use the create-react-app syntax, so:
+This project uses the create-react-app syntax, so:

-when running the project for NPM:
+when running the project for npm:

     npx create-mcra <your-foldername> <--any-template-you-want-if-any>